karllmitchell/Channels-DVR-to-Plex/README.md

 Ideally this should be installed using the *install.sh* script, thus:

-curl -f -s https://raw.githubusercontent.com/karllmitchell/Channels-DVR-to-Plex/master/install.sh | bash
+curl https://raw.githubusercontent.com/karllmitchell/Channels-DVR-to-Plex/master/install.sh > install.sh;  bash install.sh

+Do NOT pipe to bash, or use any other type of shell, or it will fail.

 Note that this can also be used to update existing configurations.
 However, if the script asks for a destination directory then your installation is probably sufficiently old or non-standard that you should do it manually if you want to preserve your settings.
 Also, if you are a new user, consider the question about number of days backlog to transcode carefully, as this can take a long time.
 DAYS=0 is pretty safe, and you can always transcode missed shows later from the command line.